Virtual community conversations

 In the discussion on Solidarity and Support in Times of Racial Violence and Injustice Jessica and other panelists reflect on how schools choose to respond to racism and how predominately white school communities can best engage students in relevant conversations centered on race.

-Please join us virtually at 6 p.m.
-Wednesday, July 29, when Dr. Sarah Fox will facilitate a conversation about systemic racism and healthcare in the United States.
+Dr. Sarah Fox facilitates a conversation about systemic racism and healthcare in the United States.